-Omnifact’s document attachment feature allows you to share files directly in your chats, enabling the to analyze, summarize, and extract information from your documents.
-This powerful capability helps you quickly make sense of reports, presentations, contracts, and other business documents without having to manually review them.
+Omnifact’s attachment feature allows you to share files directly in your chats, enabling the to analyze, summarize, and extract information from your documents and images.
+This powerful capability helps you quickly make sense of reports, presentations, contracts, charts, diagrams, and other business materials without having to manually review them.

-When you attach documents to your conversations, Omnifact can help you understand their content, extract key information, and answer specific questions about them - saving you valuable time.
+When you attach documents and images to your conversations, Omnifact can help you understand their content, extract key information, and answer specific questions about them - saving you valuable time.

-Attaching documents to your chats with Omnifact opens up powerful possibilities:
+Attaching files to your chats with Omnifact opens up powerful possibilities:

 Quick Summaries